camazorro/FrontEndChallenge/readme.md

 *"All is fair in love and bonus rounds"*

 **TASKS**
-+ Use a language that compiles to JavaScript (CoffeeScript, TypeScript, Dart, etc...)
 + Surprise us!
 Add a feature that you think would work well here (for instance, advanced search, integration with other API, a "Favorite" functionality)
 + Show us your work through your commit history!